apeterson91/website/content/author/admin/_index.md

 +++

-Adam Peterson is a graduate student in Biostatistics at the University of Michigan - Ann Arbor.
-Some of his research interests include Bayesian statistics, with an interest in non-parametric methods, spatial statistics, and applications to studying the built environment.
+Adam Peterson is a Biostatistics PhD candidate at the University of Michigan.
+He is interested in understanding the built environment's affect on human health and environmental impact of consumer choices through Bayesian modeling strategies.